MarcusSorealheis/apm/README.md

 ## Relation to npm

 apm comes with [npm](https://github.com/npm/npm) and spawns `npm` processes to install Atom packages.
-The major difference is that `apm` sets multiple command line arguments to `npm` to ensure that native modules are built against Chromium's v8 headers instead of node's v8 headers.
+One major difference is that `apm` sets multiple command line arguments to `npm` to ensure that native modules are built against Chromium's v8 headers instead of node's v8 headers.

-The other major difference is that Atom packages are installed to `~/.atom/packages` instead of a local `node_modules` folder and Atom packages are published to and installed from GitHub repositories instead of [npmjs.org](https://www.npmjs.org)
+Another major difference is that Atom packages are installed to `~/.atom/packages` instead of a local `node_modules` folder and Atom packages are published to and installed from GitHub repositories instead of [npmjs.org](https://www.npmjs.org)